Overview

 Metal Ion Uptake in Lactobacillus Plantarum as a Model Organism for Studying the Human Gut Microbiota

 The human body maintains a commensal relationship with millions of microbes, known as the microbiota.
 Most of these microbes are found in the gastrointestinal tract, where they digest food, take up nutrients, and protect the human body from pathogens.
-Changes in essential trace metal levels, including Mn2+, Zn2+, and Fe2+, influence the abundance of different types of microbial species and strongly correlate to altered infectious disease susceptibility.
+Changes in essential trace metal levels, including manganese, zinc, and iron, influence the abundance of different types of microbial species and strongly correlate to altered infectious disease susceptibility.

 Presented at University of Houston 2018 Undergraduate Research Day